-Often overlooked, decorative urns, pots, and hanging baskets provide an extra level of decor to a storefront that attract a potential shopper in a way that conveys hospitality as well as adding to 'street greening' opportunities.
+Often overlooked, decorative urns, pots, and hanging baskets provide an extra level of decor to a storefront that attract a potential shopper in a way that conveys hospitality.
 This small touch offers a welcoming feeling suggesting that this is a friendly place to shop.
 Window boxes, hanging planters and floor pots or urns can be planted with seasonal floral displays or support other decorative materials.

-- Durability, creativity, and security are relevant factors when considering this type of adornment. - Seasonal adornments need to be secured or be heavy enough to deter theft/vandalism. - Hanging baskets need to be accessible for watering, but also need to be out of the way of passing pedestrians. - Pots and planters can also be used during the winter with the creative use of dried plant materials, lights, and other ornamentation. - Larger pots can be planted with evergreen plants if insulated (spray foam insulation, or cut up pieces of rigid foam insulation lining pots/boxes). - Appropriate plant material in regards to sun or shade conditions should be considered. - A business or building colour scheme can be accentuated with appropriate plant choices (flower/foliage colours).
+- Durability, creativity, and security are relevant factors when considering this type of adornment. - Planters need to be secured or be heavy enough to deter theft. - Hanging baskets need to be accessible for watering, but also need to be out of the way of passing pedestrians. - Pots and planters can also be used during the winter with the creative use of dried plant materials, lights, and other ornamentation. - Larger pots can be planted with evergreen plants if insulated (spray foam insulation, or cut up pieces of rigid foam insulation) - Appropriate plant material in regards to sun or shade conditions should be considered. - A business or building colour scheme can be accentuated with appropriate plant choices.